 Retrofitting an existing masonry cavity walled building with a green or living wall can reduce the amount of heat lost through its structure by more than 30%, according to new research.

-The study, conducted at the University of Plymouth, centered around the Sustainability Hub – a pre-1970s building on the university campus – and compared how effectively two sections of its walls retained heat.
+The study, which was conducted at the University of Plymouth, centered around the Sustainability Hub – a pre-1970s building on the university campus.
+It compared how effectively two sections of its walls retained heat.

 Despite being on the same west-facing elevation, one of those sections had been retrofitted with an exterior living wall façade, comprised of a flexible felt fabric sheet system with pockets allowing for soil and planting.